Wally Schreiber

-Wallace E. Schreiber (born April 15, 1962) is a Canadian retired professional ice hockey right winger.
+Wallace E. Schreiber (born April 15, 1962) is a Canadian former professional ice hockey right winger.

 Career

 Schreiber was drafted 152nd overall by the Washington Capitals in the 1982 NHL Entry Draft.
 He would go on to play a total of 41 games in the National Hockey League with the Minnesota North Stars.
 In 1989, Schreiber moved to Germany with Schwenninger ERC and later played for EC Hedos München, EV Landshut and the Hannover Scorpions.
 He remained active in Germany until his retirement in 2006 at the age of 44.

 Schreiber was a member of the Canadian national team in the 1988, 1992 and 1994 Winter Olympics, winning two silver medals.

 His nephew is Mike Schreiber of the Hannover Indians.